Back to Blog

 Use this formula: [What you do] | [Who you serve] | [Unique value or credential]

-Pin your best content — articles, posts, videos, podcast links, or downloadable resources.
+The Featured section lets you pin content to the top of your profile -- articles, posts, videos, links to your podcast, or downloadable resources.
+Use this section to demonstrate your expertise in action.
 A well-curated Featured section is worth more than a dozen bullet points in your experience section.

-Include the specific skills your target audience would search for.
-Prioritize skills that reflect your zone of genius.
+LinkedIn's algorithm uses your skills section to match you with searches.
+Include the specific skills that your target audience -- recruiters, potential clients, collaborators -- would search for.
+Prioritize skills that reflect your zone of genius and that are relevant to the opportunities you want to attract.

 Your LinkedIn Profile Optimization Checklist

-• About section in first person, addressing your ideal reader
+• About section written in first person, addressing your ideal reader

 • Featured section with 2-3 pieces of your best content